intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 10 }
 ```

-Here you can see that the recursion splits on the middle element of
+Here you can see that the recursion splits on the middle element of the `List`
-the `List` at line 7, searching left if the node has a '1' otherwise
+at line 7, searching left for the LRU if the node has a '1' otherwise searching
-searching right.
-At the leaf (line 4) it returns the left element if
+right.
+At the leaf (line 4) if the node is '1' it returns the left element,
-the node is '1' otherwise the right element as the LRU `way`.
+otherwise the right, as the LRU `way`.

 ### Hardware PLRU Allocation